-As mentioned earlier, the solution to this problem is UNDERLINING.
-Underlining makes key words and phrases stand out when choosing an answer.
-Once key words and phrases have been underlined, check the details of the possible answers with the details underlined, one by one.
+Recognize key words and phrases that stand out when choosing an answer.
+Once key words and phrases have been identified, check the details of the possible answers with the details identified, one by one.
 If the details do not match, consider that answer suspect and try another, always keeping in mind that a candidate should be looking for the BEST possible answer.